Royal assent: Malaysia

 Article 66(3) of the Federal Constitution of Malaysia provides that after a bill was passed by both Houses of Parliament, it shall be presented to the Yang di-Pertuan Agong (King of Malaysia) for his assent before being gazetted in order to become law.
-However, since 1983, if a bill does not received royal assent within 30 days after it was presented to the King, the bill will automatically become law as per Article 66(4A) of the Constitution.
+Since 1983, if a bill does not received royal assent within 30 days after it was presented to the King, the bill will automatically become law as per Article 66(4A) of the Constitution.
 Likewise, since 1994, if a Ruler of a Malaysian states does not grant his assent to a bill passed by the state Legislature within the 30 days period, the bill will automatically become law.
 As of 2016, the only federal law that failed to receive royal assent but still become law as per Article 66(4A) is the National Security Council Act 2016.

 Norway

 Articles 77–79 of the Norwegian constitution specifically grant the monarch of Norway the right to withhold royal assent from any bill passed by the Storting.
-Should the monarch ever choose to exercise this privilege, Article 79 provides a means by which his veto may be over-ridden: "If a Bill has been passed unaltered by two sessions of the Storting, constituted after two separate successive elections and separated from each other by at least two intervening sessions of the Storting, without a divergent Bill having been passed by any Storting in the period between the first and last adoption, and it is then submitted to the King with a petition that His Majesty shall not refuse his assent to a Bill which, after the most mature deliberation, the Storting considers to be beneficial, it shall become law even if the Royal Assent is not accorded before the Storting goes into recess."
+Should the monarch ever choose to exercise this privilege, Article 79 provides a means by which his veto may be over-ridden: "When two Stortings with one election and at least two sessions of the Storting between them have passed the same law unchanged without the Storting having passed a divergent law, and it then is submitted to the king with the petition that His Majesty will not refuse his assent to a law which the Storting after thorough consideration finds to be beneficial, it shall become law even if the king does not give his assent before the Storting goes into recess."
+This is called a "delaying veto", as there is no mechanism for the Storting to override the lack of royal assent immediately, instead overriding it by passing the same law a third time.

+The measure of withholding assent has not been used officially since the dissolution of the union between Norway and Sweden in 1905, but there have been cases where the king has intimated his disapproval of a suggested law.
+The last case was in 2008, when the Storting wanted to remove article 4 of the Constitution, which stated that the king must be an Evangelical Lutheran Christian.
+In discussion with parliamentarians, king Harald V said that he felt that the king should be a member of the Norwegian people's church.
+Likely because the article involved the king on a personal level, and due to the good working relations between the king and the Storting, the parliamentarians decided not to press the issue and changed the wording of the article to reflect the king's opinion, rather than removing the article outright.